This paper is for an academic discussion and does not claim to issue religious edicts

 of Islamic Law is very different.
 Sex activity between men, liwaat, and between women, sihaaq, are major

 sins and are forbidden.
-Any form of coitus with a partner of the same gender is forbidden .
+Any form of coitus with a partner of the same gender is forbidden and is cursed.
 Anal intercourse, jima’u

-al dubr, is forbidden with both women and men and is severely condemned and is forbidden by the Qur’an.
+al dubr, is forbidden and is severely condemned and is forbidden by the Qur’an.
+A lesbian relation is considered zina.
 The Law prescribes the death penalty for anal intercourse, the act of the